Other People Giving Away Free Books is NOT Ruining Your Ability to Sell Your Own

 Make customers work for their free books

-Providing “free books” does not mean providing product at no cost.
+Providing “free books” does not mean providing a product at no cost.
 Keeping in mind that “cost” does not always mean “money,” there are a variety of costs you can associate with your free books so that people downloading them are earning them.

 Centralize Your Freebies